 Also, be aware that the horse ranch you’ll pass is private property and best viewed from afar.

 If you park in the first lot you’ll have a bit of a walk to get to the playground.
-Beyond the first lot you can follow a street down to the lower area of the complex, which is where the play area is.
+Beyond the first lot you can follow a street down to the lower area of the complex, which is where the play area is and park right near the playground if spots are available.

-There is a massive sign with rules of all the things you CAN’T do at this park.
-One of them happens to be climbing on the slope.
+There used to be a massive sign with rules of all the things you CAN’T do at this park.
+One of them happened to be climbing on the slope.
 However, that appeared to be the #1 activity for the kids playing.
 There’s lots of room for exploring and nature walks around the playing fields when games are not in session.

 - Ample parking.
 Drive down toward the bottom of the park to be closer to the playground.